 Go to an Elephant Sanctuary

 There is plenty of controversy surrounding elephant sanctuaries in Thailand, and for a good reason.
-It’s very important to do lots of research before booking anything in Thailand, or anywhere in Asia, that involves spending time with elephants.
+It’s very important to do lots of research before booking anything in Thailand, or anywhere in the world, that involves spending time with elephants.
 Many sanctuaries may come off as ethical at first glance, but a deeper look suggests that many of them are much more concerned with the profit they make off clueless tourists than the well-being of the animals.
 Most importantly, if you see any companies advertising elephant rides, make sure to steer clear.
 (Why You Shouldn’t Ride Elephants in Thailand).

 After doing plenty of research, we settled on Maerim Elephant Sanctuary just outside of Chiang Mai.
 We booked the full day package for 2,000 Baht or roughly $65 per person.
 Included in this price was round-trip transportation directly from our hotel, a delicious Thai lunch and plenty of time snuggling and feeding bananas to sweet elephants.
 All the volunteers were incredibly kind to the animals and made it clear upon arrival that visitors can enjoy feeding and meeting the elephants, but ultimately they are free to do whatever they want to do.
-I would definitely recommend booking through Maerim, the experience was so much better knowing that your money was going towards an ethical sanctuary that genuinely cared about the elephants.
+I would definitely recommend booking through Maerim, the experience was so much better knowing that your money was going towards an ethical sanctuary that genuinely cares about the elephants.

-Mama Noi Cooking Class
+Mama Noi’s Cooking Class

-Although I genuinely enjoy cooking and I love trying out new recipes at home, I had never actually taken a cooking class.
+Although I love cooking and trying out new recipes at home, I had never actually taken a cooking class.
 Mama Noi’s Cookery School puts on a fun and informative class and, at roughly $25 per person, it’s a steal.
 When you arrive, they hand you a menu and you choose between three options for each of the three categories.
 I made Thai style fried noodles or “Pad Thai,” hot & sour prawn soup or “Tom Yum Kung,” and green curry.
 They finished off the three hour course by showing us how to make traditional Thai tea!

 Wat Suan Dok